 Use TikTok safely

-Sing and dance like the superstars and create a cool video.
-The TikTok app makes it easy to do just that.
-The focus here is on recording, editing and sharing videos.
-For their clips - so-called TikToks - primarily young people then receive likes and comments from other users, most of whom they don't know.
+The app TikTok focuses on recording, editing and sharing videos.
+For their clips - so-called TikToks - primarily young people then receive likes and comments from other users, most of whom they do not know.

 On the homepage, the first video is played immediately after opening the app.
 For many young people, they offer ideal opportunities for entertainment and distraction.
 Those who create their own profile can upload the TikToks they have created and also share them on other platforms such as Instagram.
-Users can also support their "idols" via cash gifts based on real money.
+Users can also support their "idols" through monetary gifts based on real money.

 Age-based default setting of accounts

-Since January 2021, all accounts of people between 13 and 15 years old are automatically set to "private".
-This means users* in this age group can now decide for themselves who can follow them and who can watch or comment on their videos.
+All accounts of people between the ages of 13 and 15 areautomatically set to "private" at .
+This means that users in this age group can decide for themselves who can follow them and who can view or comment on their videos.
 The comment function under the videos is deactivated in the default settings and can only be used by "friends" after changing the basic settings.
-Strangers can no longer comment on videos of 13-15 year olds.
+Strangers cannot comment on videos of 13-15 year olds.
 The "Duet", "Stitch" and "Suggest your account to others" features are disabled for the 13-15 age group.
-Also, videos from this age group can no longer be downloaded by others.
+Also, videos from this age group cannot be downloaded by others.
 Note: With the help of external programs, other users can bypass this block and continue to save videos.